telerik/maui-docs/controls/slider/backtrack.md

 # .NET MAUI Slider Backtrack

-The thumb runs along the backtrack of the slider.
+The thumb runs along the backtrack of the Slider.
 The backtrack represents all the values your end users can choose from.

 ## Minimum and Maximum